thorek/gama/libs/doc/domain-configuration.md

 </table>

-GAMA even offers Enums for all Enties and Enum Configurations in your Domain Configuration which you can use to get a specific Entity or Enum Configuration in your query which might practical in large configuration sets.
+GAMA even offers Enums for all Enties and Enum Configurations in your Domain Configuration which you can use to get a specific Entity or Enum Configuration in your query which might be practical with large configuration sets.

 <table width="100%" style="font-size: 0.9em">
 <tr valign="top">